Edison820/CP3402/Prac3/README.md

 What challenges have you faced in pursuing a certain goal, and how have you overcome them?
 I think sufficient communication can solve most problems.
 After communication, everyone comes up with their own solutions, and then we can test and finally find a solution.

+Name: Zhao Entong

+**What skills do you think you are best at?
+Why?**
+My strongest skill lies in project coordination and communication.
+I excel in creating a harmonious and efficient team environment.
+This stems from my ability to understand different perspectives and find common ground among team members, ensuring smooth collaboration and productivity.

+**How do you contribute to the team?**
+My contribution to the team mainly revolves around facilitating effective communication and ensuring all members are aligned with the team's goals.
+I often act as a mediator during discussions, helping to clarify misunderstandings and streamline our collaborative efforts.

+**How do you manage your time and tasks?**
+I prioritize tasks based on their urgency and importance, creating a structured plan that guides my daily activities.
+This approach ensures that I stay on track and meet deadlines without compromising the quality of my work.
+I believe in proactive action, addressing tasks promptly to avoid last-minute rushes.

+**When you have a new idea or suggestion, how do you share it with the team?**
+Whenever I come up with a new idea, I first evaluate its relevance and potential impact on our project.
+Then, I share it with the team through our dedicated communication channels, often during meetings.
+I present my ideas clearly and encourage open discussion, welcoming feedback and suggestions from team members.

+**What challenges have you faced in pursuing a certain goal, and how have you overcome them?**
+One of the main challenges I've faced is coordinating tasks among team members with varying schedules and work habits.
+I overcame this by establishing regular check-ins and updates, which helped in maintaining a clear and consistent workflow.
+By fostering open communication and understanding, I was able to align our efforts towards our common goals.